Cookies & Cups > Recipes > Cookies > Easy Classic Biscotti

 • Don’t Slice the Logs While Hot: If the cookie logs haven’t cooled completely, they will crumble when you try to cut them.

-• Switch Up the Add-Ins: I like to put in chopped pecans, but you can do chocolate chips, dried cranberries, almond slivers, etc.
+• Switch Up the Add-Ins/: I like to put in chopped pecans, but you can do chocolate chips, dried cranberries, almond slivers, etc.

 How Do You Eat Biscotti?

 Biscotti are best when served with a mug of tea or coffee!
 As mentioned above, they’re great for dunking.
 I also like to drizzle them with chocolate or white chocolate sometimes before eating.
+You can even serve them with a dessert wine after dinner for a nice light treat.

 Almond cookies drizzled with chocolate.